Dev-ManishTomar/decky-wake-tv/README.md

 5. Plugin waits for the network to come up (polls every 1s)
 6. WOL magic packet is sent to the TV
 7. Plugin connects to the TV via WebSocket and switches to the configured HDMI input

+### Auto-Disable Built-in Controller

+When enabled in the plugin settings, the plugin continuously monitors connected gamepads:

+1. Polls `/dev/input/event*` every 3 seconds for gamepad-capable devices
+2. Classifies each device as built-in or external by resolving its sysfs path to a USB bus port
+3. When an external gamepad is detected, the built-in controller's USB port is unbound (`/sys/bus/usb/drivers/usb/unbind`)
+4. When all external gamepads are disconnected, the built-in controller is re-enabled (`/sys/bus/usb/drivers/usb/bind`)
+5. On plugin startup/shutdown, the built-in controller is always re-enabled as a safety net

+This uses the same sudoers rules as the external gamepad fix — no additional system setup required.
+Works with USB dongles, wired controllers, and Bluetooth gamepads.

 ### On Gamepad Guide Button Press (While Awake)